f5devcentral/f5-tmsh2iapp/README.md

     * ssl-key                  SSL certificate keys management
 * **Options available to beautify the GUI** allowing specifying field text width, validators, and single and multi-selector which lists that can be static or dynamically populated at run time.

-# Using iApps instead of plain ansible, plain REST calls, etc...
+# Using iApps for automation instead of plain ansible, plain REST calls, etc...

 * When deploying configurations as iApps the **configurations are self-contained**, that is: on delete all objects created by the iApp are automatically deleted and there will be no stale configurations left